Meta Case Study

 Reusable components

 The strongest outcome isn't a number.
 It's this: every component, every animation, every line of copy on this site is something I built and decided.
-The portfolio doesn't describe design engineering skills.
+The portfolio doesn't describe product design skills.
 It is one.